 A recent copy of your billing statement will include your your credit limit, current credit card balance, and your available credit.
-If you’ve made any payments or purchases since your last billing statement was mailed, the available credit on your statement won't be accurate.
+If you’ve made any payments or purchases since your last billing statement was mailed, the available credit on your statement won't be current.
+It could be higher or lower, depending on the transactions you've made to your account.
 Fortunately, there are two more ways to check your most recent available credit.

 3. Customer Service Line

-Call the customer service number listed on the back of your credit card.
+Finally, you can call the customer service number listed on the back of your credit card, or tap the "contact us" button on the mobile app for your credit card.
+Follow the prompts.
 Listen to the prompts for the option to get your available credit or ask to speak to a customer service representative.
-You will typically be given the most up-to-date available credit when you call your credit card’s customer service.
+You will typically receive the most up-to-date available credit when you call your credit card’s customer service.

 Raising Your Available Credit

-You can try requesting a credit limit increase to gain access to additional credit.
+If you don't have enough available for the purchase you want to make, you can try requesting a credit limit increase.
 The credit card issuer will review your account history, income, and credit history to make a decision and raise your credit limit if you're approved.
 Otherwise, if your request is denied, you'll get an email or letter in the mail letting you know the reason your request wasn't approved.

 Credit Cards With No Preset Spending Limit

-Some credit cards do not have a preset credit limit.
-These cards instead have a spending limit that can change from month to month based on your income, spending habits, and other financial data your credit card issuer has on file.
-Your spending limit won't be printed on your credit card statements or available on your card's automated customer service number.
+Some credit cards do not have a preset credit limit, and you won't have a set amount of available credit.
+These cards have a spending limit that can change monthly based on your income, spending habits, and other financial data.
+Neither your spending limit nor your available credit will be printed on your card statements or available on your card's automated customer service number.